 How to get a real estate broker license in Dubai?

-The application for the real estate broker license should be submitted through the Department of Economic Development.
+The application for the real estate license in Dubai should be submitted through the Department of Economic Development.
 After that, it should get approval from RERA through Trakheesi System.

 Step By Step Process: